 - Population in Montgomery declined by 0.3% last year but has been trending upward since 2016.

-- Montgomery is the 2nd-largest city in Alabama and is the 144th-largest metropolitan area in the U.S.
+- Montgomery is the 2nd-largest city in Alabama and is the 118th-most populous in the U.S.

 - More than 600,000 people live within a 50-mile radius of Montgomery County, Alabama.